 The TCCUSF has \$6.0 billion in maximum statutory borrowing authority, shared with the NCUSIF, from the U.S. Treasury.
-As of December 31, 2015 and 2014, the TCCUSF had \$1.7 billion and \$2.6 billion in borrowings outstanding from the U.S. Treasury, respectively; the NCUSIF had no borrowings outstanding.
-As a result, the TCCUSF had \$4.3 billion and \$3.4 billion, respectively, in available borrowing authority, shared with the NCUSIF.
+As of December 31, 2016 and 2015, the TCCUSF had \$0 and \$1.7 billion in borrowings outstanding from the U.S. Treasury, respectively; the NCUSIF had no borrowings outstanding.
+As a result, the TCCUSF had \$6.0 billion and \$4.3 billion as of December 31, 2016 and 2015, respectively, in available borrowing authority, shared with the NCUSIF.
 The estimated losses and liquidity needs of the TCCUSF are based on the NCUA's expectations and assumptions about the resolution of failed corporate credit unions, including the disposition and recovery value of their assets.
-Actual losses of the TCCUSF, including the TCCUSF's funding needs, could differ from those estimates.
+Actual losses of the TCCUSF, including the

+TCCUSF's funding needs, could differ from those estimates.
 Consequently, additional borrowing reduces funds available from this source.